Artemiszty/warframe-linux/README.md

 dxvk - these are the latest versions of dxvk patched with the Path of Exile anti-stutter patch found here: https://github.com/jomihaka/dxvk-poe-hack.
 The dxvk.conf toggles what the patch does on and off, so it only works specifically for this game and won't affect your other games.

+## TROUBLESHOOTING:
+If the game fails to run on its first launch for whatever reason, try adding --firstrun to the launch options, then run it again in steam.
+If this is successful you can remove --firstrun afterwards.